 Was lucky to be a part of this pooja

-2. Have Tamatar Chaat at Kashi Chat Bhandar.
 Make sure you have tucked away an entire section in your tummy when on a gastronomic journey on the streets of Varanasi.
+This one is a sure-shot addition to not just the things to do in Varanasi but is also one of the must-visit places here.
+The “chaats” are awesome and the local ambience of this place, the very vibe of “True Varanasi” is hard to miss.
 When you walk towards the ghats from the city centre, you can’t miss Kashi Chat Bhandar.
+This specific chat Bhandar is a real common entrant to almost every blogger’s list of popular places to visit in Varanasi.
 It’s always very busy and usually quite difficult to find seating.
 Once you have made your way and found a spot, order the Tamatar Chaat blindly.
 The Palak and the Aloo Tikki Chaat too are going to set your taste buds on a thrill.

 At the world famous chat shop

 These guys take such pride in their chats

 Another one of the things to do in Varanasi if you are on a gastronome journey, this outlet has been a regular feature of Lonely Planet too.
 They fry the kachoris right in front of you and serve it with a potato gravy and it’s simply yummy!!
 Oh!
 And do not leave without giving the rabri a go as well.

 When in Benaras (Varanasi ) you can’t leave the world-famous Benarasi Paan.
 Although I am not much of a paan lover I had to experience this journey.
 The person at this Paan shop also explained to us what and all ingredients go into making that delicious paan.
 Oh yes, my strong recommendation is to go and have paan at night to catch the actual vibe and feel of eating a Benarasi Paan in the colourful, and lazy ambience of the city.
 So this becomes not just one of the things to do but more specifically the things to do in Varanasi at night!